andrewtpei/Sentipedia/index.md

+---
+layout: home
+---
-# Sentipedia: Analyzing Sentiment of Brexit Within Reddit and News
+# Sentipedia: Analyzing Emotions and Sentiment Around Brexit
 Hello this is a test

 # Introduction